 "Concerts typically have noise levels between 100 and 115 decibels – well over the recommended 85 decibels," says Dietz.
 "While performers typically use earplugs or similar forms of protection onstage, audience members often expose themselves to loud levels of noise by choice."

-The Remedy Rx: "Using a quality pair of earplugs can help protect you from temporary hearing loss without compromising on sound, as well as standing away from the front of the stage and speakers where noise levels are typically the loudest," he says.
+The Rx: "Using a quality pair of earplugs can help protect you from temporary hearing loss without compromising on sound, as well as standing away from the front of the stage and speakers where noise levels are typically the loudest," he says.